 The classic case is the pseudo-Dmitri, the monastic oblate who passed himself off as the son of Tsar Ivan IV of Russia at the beginning of the seventeenth century.
 Dmitri was the only impostor in European history to make his pretensions a reality.
 He actually succeeded in occupying Moscow and mounting the throne for a period of ten months.
 But he was typical in every other respect.
 He achieved what he did by exploiting the political divisions of Russia and recruiting support among the country’s foreign enemies.
 The reigning tsar, Boris Godunov, was widely believed to have usurped the throne by murdering the real Dmitri.
 His government had been undermined by three years of civil war, harvest failure, famine, and signs of divine disapproval.
 Although backed by an army consisting mainly of Polish mercenaries, Dmitri was able to make use of the strong apocalyptic streak in Russian opinion and present himself as a savior.

 In more advanced regions of Europe, the golden age of the royal impostor was the late Middle Ages.
 Few periods have combined such a strong belief in political legitimacy with so much human misery.
-The mass of men looked back to an imaginary golden age before …
+The mass of men looked back to an imaginary golden age before their world had been blighted, and forward to a variety of millenarian fantasies.
+In England, no fewer than four monarchs were deposed in the course of the fourteenth and fifteenth centuries, but notions of legitimacy were still …